microsoft/Picnic/README.md

 This will build the program 'preprocessMatrices'

 3. `./preprocessMatrices`
-This will create precomputed data required to implement LowMC in the directory "data".
+This will create precomputed data required to implement LowMC in the directory "precomputed_data".
 It only needs to be run once.

 4. `make`